Being your own boss sounds like a dream—no uniforms, no meetings and no regular schedule! But being in charge of your own income can be difficult.

 They drive you to the airport and pick you up after a night out at the bars.
 They rent their homes to you when you vacation and fix things like leaky faucets and running toilets in yours.
 They deliver groceries and food to your front door or office.
 They are the members of the gig economy, and they’re playing an increasingly large role in our daily lives.

-The “gig economy,” or “sharing economy,” are terms coined after the financial crisis of 2008 to describe platforms that employ temporary workers to provide a variety of services.
-Companies like Airbnb, Lyft, Uber, TaskRabbit, and DoorDash provide delivery services, ridesharing, rentals, and assorted odd jobs to their customers.
+The “gig economy,” or “sharing economy,” are terms coined after the financial crisis of 2008 to describe platforms that employ temporary or independent workers to provide a variety of services.
+Companies like Airbnb, Lyft, Uber, TaskRabbit, and DoorDash provide delivery services, ridesharing, home or car rentals, and assorted odd jobs to their customers.

-Their popularity is growing, too: a Pew study found that nearly 20% of Americans earn some income through these platforms.
+Their popularity is growing, too: a Pew study found that more than 20% of Americans earn some income through these platforms or online selling platforms.

-- Airbnb allows hosts to rent their property on a short-term basis, most often for vacations.
+- Airbnb allows hosts to rent their property on a short-term basis, most often for travelers.

-- DoorDash provides on-demand delivery from a wide variety of local restaurants.
+- DoorDash provides on-demand delivery from a variety of local restaurants.

 - Postmates is a general delivery service and provides delivery from local restaurants, convenience stores, liquor stores, and more.

 - Fiverr is a marketplace for goods and services where sellers set their prices and buyers decide based on their budget and needs.
-They provide services for a variety of needs, from writing and translation to virtual assistants to psychic readings.
+Sellers can provide a variety of services, from writing and translation to virtual assistants to psychic readings.

-- Like Fiverr, TaskRabbit is a platform that facilitates various services.
+- Like Fiverr, TaskRabbit is a platform that facilitates various services and odd jobs.
 Customers describe the task they need accomplished and are matched with a Tasker, who completes the task.
 On average, TaskRabbit Taskers make significantly more than their Fiverr peers, though tasks tend to involve physical as opposed to online labor.

 - Lyft and Uber are ridesharing services that offer comparable products.
 Uber is generally more widely available, but Lyft is continuing to expand its service area.